-Over the next twelve months the principal demand on our holding company resources will be interest payments on our 5.25% Notes and 9% Debentures approximating \$36.0 million and dividends to shareholders.
+Over the next twelve months the principal demand on our holding company resources will be interest payments on our 5.25% Notes approximating \$34.1 million and dividends to shareholders.
 We believe our holding company has sufficient sources of liquidity to meet its payment obligations for the foreseeable future.

-We may also use additional holding company cash to repurchase additional shares or to repurchase our outstanding debt obligations.
+We may also use additional holding company cash to repurchase additional shares.
 Such repurchases may be material, may be made for cash (funded by debt) and/or exchanges for other securities, and may be made in open market purchases (including through 10b5-1 plans), privately negotiated acquisitions or other transactions.
 See "Overview-Capital" of this MD&A for a discussion of our share repurchase programs.